 Disabling the splash screen is believed can reduce loading time.
-It may not gives significant effects on new computers, but it helps on slow computer.
-At least it will not load image and consume memory for that process.
+It may not gives significant effects on new computers, but it helps on a slow computer.
+At least it will not load the image and consume memory for that process.

 To disable splash screen, right click the AutoCAD shortcut on your desktop.
 Click properties on contextual menu.

 Add /nologo switch on target field to disable it.
-Now when you double click the shortcut, AutoCAD will not show splash screen when loading.
+Now when you double click the shortcut, AutoCAD will not show the splash screen when loading.

 Disable creating new file on startup

-When you start AutoCAD, it will create a new file using default template.
+When you start AutoCAD, it will create a new file using the default template.
 The thing is we don’t always want to create a new file when we open AutoCAD.
-Many times we want to continue working with previous drawing.
+Many times we want to continue working with the previous drawing.
 So the opened drawing is usually useless.

 You can change this behavior by changing STARTUP system variable to 1.
-Instead of creating a new file, it will let you to choose to create a new file or open existing files.
+Instead of creating a new file, it will let you choose to create a new file or open existing files.

-If you use AutoCAD 2012 or later, you can change it to 2 as well.
+For AutoCAD 2012 or later, you can change it to 2 as well.
 It will load AutoCAD without opening any file or any dialog boxes.

 InfoCenter or Communication Center provides information related to your products.
 It has several tools, like AutoCAD Exchange, Stay Connected, and Autodesk 360 sign in.

-There are many reported problems that say it prevents AutoCAD from starting.
+There are reported problems that say it prevents AutoCAD from starting.
 After AutoCAD starts, it will run a background process as WSCommCntr4.exe.
 It takes your computer resources without you noticing it.

 You can disable InfoCenter by changing a registry value or install this free program from ManuSoft here.

-This is my AutoCAD title bar looks like after disabling InfoCenter.
+Below is my AutoCAD title bar looks like after disabling InfoCenter.
 As you can see, no more sign in and AutoCAD Exchange icon there.